 Find a credit card co-signer

 Are student credit cards only for students?
 In most cases, yes—but that shouldn’t discourage you from exploring the credit options that may be available to you.
 Whether you’re a part-time student, a full-time student, or not a student, there are multiple types of cards and credit card alternatives to fit your financial needs.
-For example, you might benefit from getting a secured card, becoming an authorized user, or getting a cosigner to help you qualify.
-As long as you use the card responsibly and focus on building good credit, you’re on a solid path toward an optimal credit score—and with it, improved loan and credit card eligibility.
+If you use a student credit card responsibly and focus on building good credit, you’re on a solid path toward an optimal credit score—and with it, improved eligibility for new loans and credit cards.

 Next steps